 TGTI.
-TGTI has an ELA with PCSO which provides for the lease of the equipment for PCSO's Online KENO games.
+TGTI had an ELA with PCSO which provides for the lease of the equipment for PCSO's Online KENO games.
 This covers PCSO's online keno lottery operations.
 The lease includes online keno equipment and accessories.
 The rental fee, presented as "Equipment rental" in the consolidated statements of comprehensive income, is based on a percentage of the gross sales of the "Online KENO" terminals.
+The minimum price per keno bet was reduced from P12 to P10, inclusive of documentary stamp tax.
 The ELA may be extended and/or renewed upon the mutual consent of the parties.